NicholasBHubbard/Yabsm/README.md

 * yabsm-find
   YABSM comes with a program called =yabsm-find=.
-This program lets you access a snapshot by making a simple query like =back-4-mins=, to jump to a snapshot taken 4 minuts ago.
+This program lets you access a snapshot by making a simple query like =back-40-mins=, to jump to a snapshot taken 40 minutes ago.
 You can also go back by hours or days.
 The other type of query you can make is simply by entering a date formated like =yyyy-mm-dd-hh-mm=.

   Yabsm will copy to your clipboard a =cd= command to the root directory of your desired snapshot.
 You must install xclip to use yabsm-find.